teracyhq/dev/docs/getting_started.rst

       expected to work, too.

     - By default, we're using a Ubuntu 64-bit guest OS, so you need to enable VT-x/AMD-v in the host PC BIOS.
       Remember to reboot your host PC after making BIOS changes.
+Please refer to https://forums.virtualbox.org/viewtopic.php?f=1&t=62339 for more details.

     - We recommend the following tested and supported platforms: